 Alocasia ‘Platinum’ – Rare Silver-Foliage Aroid with Collector Appeal

 Alocasia ‘Platinum’ is a refined, nursery-selected cultivar prized for its metallic silver-green leaves, upright compact form, and sculptural presence.
 Trade sources link it to metallic-foliage lines such as ‘Bisma’, though its exact parentage remains undisclosed.
-With broad, shield-shaped blades and deep venation that shimmers in bright diffused light, this plant brings an uncommon elegance to any indoor tropical collection.
+This rare tropical hybrid features broad, shield-shaped blades and deep venation that shimmer in bright, diffused light — bringing understated luxury and elegance to any modern indoor collection.
+For background on related species, see our Alocasia genus overview.

 ● Collector Highlights – Alocasia ‘Platinum’

-- Distinctive colour: pale silver-green leaves with bold, dark veins and subtle metallic sheen in strong filtered light.
+- Distinctive colour: Pale silver-green leaves with dark contrasting veins and metallic sheen in strong filtered light.

-- Compact size: typically reaches 60 cm tall and 40 cm wide indoors.
+- Compact size: Reaches around 60 cm tall and 40 cm wide indoors — perfect for bright, limited spaces.

-- Growth rhythm: moderate, producing new leaves steadily in warm, stable conditions.
+- Growth rhythm: Moderate, producing new foliage steadily in warm, stable conditions.

 ● Origins, Background and Cultivation